Sina Karimian

 Sina Karimian (born 23 January 1988) is an Iranian kickboxer.
-He currently competes in GLORY.
+He competes in GLORY.
 He is the former K-1 Cruiserweight Champion.

 Kickboxing career

 Karimian participated in the 2018 K-1 WORLD GP Cruiserweight (−90 kg) Tournament.
 He beat OD.KEN in the quarter-finals with a fourth-round TKO.
 In the semi-finals he defeated K-Jee with a unanimous decision.
 He won a majority decision against Boubaker El Bakouri with a majority decision to become the inaugural K-1 Cruiserweight champion.

 He made his first title defence against Hisaki Kato during K-1 World GP 2019: K’FESTA 2.
 Karimian won a unanimous decision.

 He made his second title defence in a rematch against Ryo Aitaka.
 Karimian won a unanimous decision.

 Karimian fought K-Jee on 3 November 2020 during K-1 WGP Japan.
 He lost the fight by a first-round knockout.

 Sina was scheduled to fight Seiya Tanigawa at K'Festa 4, but the event was later postponed due to the COVID-19 pandemic.
 He was instead scheduled to fight K-Jee at K'Festa 4 Day 2 for the K-1 WORLD GP Cruiserweight title.
 Sina won the fight by a second-round knockout, after being knocked down twice in the first round.

 Karimian was scheduled to face the former K-1 heavyweight champion Kyotaro Fujimoto at K-1 World GP 2021: Yokohamatsuri on 20 September 2021.
 He won the fight by split decision, after an extra round was fought.

 Karimian faced Rikiya Yamashita at THE MATCH 2022 on 19 June 2022.
 He won the fight by unanimous decision.

 Karimian faced Kosuke Jitsukata at K-1 World GP 2022 Yokohamatsuri on September 11, 2022.
 He won the fight by a first-round knockout.

 Karimian took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
 He faced off against Tomáš Možný in the opening round, losing via unanimous decision.